AhmedSYD/Geoweb-app/README.md

-# Project2: GeoWeb APP
+# Project3: GeoWeb APP

 ENGO 551 - Adv.
 Topics on Geospatial Technologies

 ## Overview:
-This website is an assignment for the 3rd (Adv.
+This website is an assignment for the 3rd lab (Adv.
 Topics on Geospatial Technologies).
-I created a web mapping application for building permits in Calgary, Canada, which is taken from the Open Calgary API dataset.
-Users can find all building permits on the map by selecting the issue date range they like.
-Moreover, some useful information, such as contractor name and community name, of any building permit exists on the pop content of the marker that represents this building permit.
-To make the map visually appealing, I handled the problem of overlapping markers and made a cluster of the neighboring markers on the map.
+This lab is mainly dependent on the previous lab, lab 2, in all aspects of the web structure except adding a new map layer to the web page by utilizing Mapbox studio editor.
+The new layer is completely designed by this editor, including adding traffic incidents dataset to the map which is represented by a heatmap on the map.
+Users can toggle on/off between two layers, my published layer and the original layer that was used in the previous lab.
+Moreover, the loading indicator (e.g. the indicator that is used in youtube videos) is integrated with the web page to indicate that system is searching for the candidate markers.

 ## System requirement:
 - Any platform you like such as Windows, Linux, and so on.